-Southeast Asia's Buddhist temples live in two worlds: most of them are simultaneously sacred places of worship and major tourist attractions.
-Most travelers to the region find themselves in at least one—if not several—during their travels.
+Southeast Asia's Buddhist temples live in two worlds: many of them are simultaneously sacred places of worship and major tourist attractions.
+Most travelers to the region will visit at least one—if not several—during their travels.

 Full of history, intrigue, impressive architecture and carved reliefs, many temples are wonders to explore.
-Usually peaceful and hushed, wandering the grounds of a temple while lost in your own thoughts is a memorable experience no matter your religious preference.
+Usually peaceful and quiet, wandering the grounds of a temple while lost in your own thoughts can be a meditative experience, no matter what your religious beliefs are.

-This isn't just good sense; in countries like Myanmar, this is the law.
-Arrest awaits tourists in Bagan who insist on climbing pagodas with their shoes on, with their tour guides liable to prosecution under the Myanmar Penal Code (specifically Section 295, “injuring or defiling place of worship, with intent to insult the religion of any class”).
+Hats and shoes should always be removed before entering a temple.
+You can leave your shoes outside the temple in the designated area and hold your hat in your hands or put it away during your visit.
+In some countries, this isn't just a rule of the temple—it's the law.
+For example, in Myanmar tourists can be fined or even arrested in Bagan for climbing pagodas with their shoes on, with their tour guides liable to prosecution under the Myanmar Penal Code (specifically Section 295, “injuring or defiling place of worship, with intent to insult the religion of any class”).

 “You have to follow the rules and traditions of another country,” explained Aung Aung Kyaw, Director of the Bagan Department of Archaeology, National Museum and Library.
 “If you climb a pagoda with your shoes on, then we have to take legal action.”

-Cover yourself: This is the rule most ignored by tourists who dress for the heat in countries around Southeast Asia.
-Shoulders should be covered and long pants worn rather than shorts.
+This is the rule most ignored by tourists who dress for the heat in countries around Southeast Asia.
+Shoulders should be covered and long pants should be worn rather than shorts.
 Some temples in tourist places may be more lenient, but your modesty will be appreciated.

-Some (not all) temples may provide a sarong or other cover-up for a small fee, if the gatekeeper thinks you're not covered up enough.
+Some, but not all temples, may provide a sarong or other cover-up for a small fee if the gatekeeper thinks you're not covered up enough.

-Respect the Buddha Statues: Never touch, sit near, or climb on a Buddha statue or the raised platform.
+Never touch, sit near, or climb on a Buddha statue or the raised platform the statue sits on.
 Get permission before taking photographs and never do so during worship.
-When exiting, back away from the Buddha before turning your back.
+When exiting, you should walk backwards and get some distance between you and the Buddha before turning your back.